3 cl of tequila

 1,5 cl of lime juice

-When it comes down to cocktails, Margarita is the epitome of elegance.
-It is a legendary cocktail, the standard-bearer of the Mexican colors because the main ingredient is Tequila, the famous brandy distilled from agave.
+When it comes down to cocktails, the Margarita is the epitome of elegance.
+It is a legendary cocktail, the standard-bearer of Mexican colors, because it contains Tequila, the famous agave-distilled brandy.

-The recipe is simple and crystal straightforward and embodies all the flavors of Mexico: Tequila, triple sec, and lime juice, that’s all.
-It’s an evolution of the classic Tequila shot with salt and lemon, which keeps unchanged the charm of this beautiful cocktail with heavy alcohol content.
+The recipe is simple and straightforward and embodies all the flavors of Mexico: tequila, triple sec, and lime juice, that’s all.
+It’s a salt and lemon twist on the classic Tequila shot, retaining the allure of this beautiful cocktail with a high alcohol content.

 History of the cocktail Margarita

-It seems that the name comes from the actress Marjorie King, an American actress of the first years of the twentieth century, allergic to any alcohol except our friend Tequila.
-So one of the many nameless bartenders that dot the history of mixing drinks invented this drink for the diva.
+It seems that the name comes from the actress Marjorie King, an American actress of the first years of the twentieth century, who was allergic to any alcohol except our friend Tequila.
+So, one of the many unknown bartenders who have mixed drinks throughout history came up with this drink for the diva.

-It is a cocktail you can sip from till to down, perfect as an aperitif, but also delicious as after dinner to keep yourself hydrated and perky.
+It is a cocktail you can sip from top to bottom, perfect as an aperitif but also delicious after dinner to keep yourself hydrated and perky.

 Ingredients for making the cocktail Margarita

 - 1,5 cl of fresh juice of lime or lemon

 Put three ice cubes in a cup.
 Squeeze a lime or lemon and strain the juice.
 Put all the ingredients with ice in a Boston glass and shake for 15 seconds.